Senedd Reform & More politicians

 There will be an increase in the number of Members of Senedd from 60 to 96.
 This follows a final vote that took place in May.

 Labour and Plaid Cymru Senedd Members, along with the one Liberal Democrat MS voted in favour of The Senedd Cymru (Members and Elections) Act.
 All Welsh Conservative members of the Senedd voted against this legislation.
-I am certainly not in favour of this legislation, and I want to set out the changes and why I am opposed to them.
+I was not in favour of this legislation, and I want to set out the changes and why I am opposed to them.

 The passing of this Bill means that the size of the Senedd will increase to 96 Members from May 2026.
-There is also a change to the electoral system to one fully based on proportional representation, but voters will now vote for a party instead of a candidate.
+There is also a change to the electoral system to one fully based on proportional representation, voters will now vote for a party instead of a candidate.
 From the 2026 Senedd election, the D’Hondt formula will be used (this formula has been used to determine the Senedd’s regional list Members in past elections).

 The Welsh Government will also be able to increase the limit on the number of Welsh Ministers who can be appointed from 12 to 17 (plus the First Minister and the Counsel General) with the ability to further increase the number to 18 or 19 with the Senedd’s approval.